 Treatment for Crack Cocaine Abuse

-Crack cocaine drug addiction is treated just as any other stimulant use disorder is treated.
-First, patients will go through detox where they are monitored and cared for as the substances leave their system.
+The journey to overcoming a crack addiction is treated with the same clinical rigor as any other stimulant use disorder.
+First, patients will go through a medically supervised detox to ensure safety and comfort as the substance leaves their system.
 Then, they will transition to an inpatient rehab program where a multitude of therapies are applied, including:

 - Cognitive-behavioral therapy (CBT)